-MAJOR ACTIVITY CEN NTRE Role To serve the surrounding district and provide a range of convenience goods and services as well as some community services and facilities.
+Role serve the surrounding district and provide a range of convenience goods and vices as well as some community services and facilities.
 Employment Provides a focus for employment at the LGA level, primarily in retailing, but complemented by a range of office based employment mainly in professional and personal services Commercial including retail At least 1 major supermarket, a range of speciality shops and secondary retailing.
 May contain small discount department store.
-Office spaces are limited to small-scale finance, banking, insurance, property, and professional services.
+Office spaces are limited to small- scale finance, banking, insurance, property, and professional services.
 Government Services & Community infrastructure Community Hall, Community Health Centres, some urban community space, Private Medical Centre, may include some social services such as Service Tasmania or Centrelink Customer Service Centre.
 Educational facilities either within or in close proximity are highly desirable.
 Should be centre of Local Government services within the relevant LGA., if no primary or principal activity centre exists in that LGA.
 Moonah Bridgewater (Greenpoint) Residential Some shop-top residential and increased density of surrounding residential area should be encouraged if located in an inner urban environment.
 Entertainment Includes some night-time activities, focussed on dining.
 Access High quality bus services linking from residential catchment.
 If locationally possible, should be linked with other public transport modes.
 Catchment Complements the Primary and Principal Activity Centres.
 Generally an LGA wide catchment, although may attract people from adjacent LGAs.

 Figure 7: Roles and functions of a Major Activity Centre, STRLUS, p.
-88 which is more akin to the use proposed for this site.
+88 In contrast, Industrial land use (STRLUS p.81) is defined as relating to which is more akin to the use proposed for this site.